The definitive guide to managing this invasive species for homeowners, developers and mortgage lenders.

 JPA has been involved in the management of Japanese knotweed for more than a decade and a half.
 We continually evolve our advice in response to regulatory changes, advances in the understanding of the plant’s biology and the changing commercial realities of the development and environmental sectors.
-Director Jeremy Peirce is a qualified amenity agronomist with a specialism in invasive and injurious weeds, and is a full member of the BASIS professional register, giving him a comprehensive understanding of the application of herbicides and their use in controlling knotweed and other invasive species.
+Director Jeremy Peirce is a BASIS-qualified amenity agronomist with a specialism in invasive and injurious weeds, giving him a comprehensive understanding of the application of herbicides and their use in controlling knotweed and other invasive species.
 As a result, JPA is a trusted advisor to a number of the UK’s larger developers, as well as to campus managers, landowners and private homeowners.

 Japanese knotweed (Falopia japonica) is a non-native, invasive weed that was introduced into the UK by Victorian landscape designers.
 In its native volcanic environment, it is a ‘pioneer’ species and, as such, is one of the first to become established after volcanic activity.
 In such a harsh environment it naturally forms a small shrub.
 However, when growing in less challenging lowland conditions, away from its indigenous pests and diseases, the plant commonly morphs into a rampant, blanketing infestation that can completely dominate its immediate environment.